HomeMy WebLinkAboutAgenda Bill 3F 06/21/2010�ALU

 Resolution No. 2008-078 N.C.S.

-of the City of.Petaluma, California.
+of the City of.Petaluma, California

-A RESOLUTION QF-THE PETALUMA CITY COUNCIL
+A RESOLUTION OF -THE PETALUMA CITY COUNCIL

-CENTRAL.BUSINESS DISTRICT AND/OR PETALUMA COMMUNITY
+CENTRAL.BUSINFSS DISTRICT AND/OR PETALUMA COMMUNITY

-llEVELOPMENT PROJECT AREAS ANll ADOPTING FINDINGS.REQUIREll BY
+DEVELOPMENT PROJECT AREAS AND ADOPTING FINDINGS.REQUIRED BY

-PROTECTION AGENCY BROWNFIELDS~REVOLVING LOAN FIIND (RLF)
+PROTECTION AGENCY BROWNFIELDS REVOLVING LOAN FUND (RLF)

-WHEREAS, in June,:200,7, the'Petaluirta Community Development Commission
+WHEREAS, in June,.200,7, the Petaluma Community Development Commission

-("Implemeniation,Plan") for the~Cen'tral Business.
-District Project Area ("CBD")'and the
+("Implementation Plan") for the.Cen'tral Business District Project Area ('`CBD") and the

 contamination as more particularly described in the Implementation Plan (collectively, "Public